 While many ABC transporter knockout combinations affected drug resistance in a highly non-linear manner, they nevertheless suggested a relatively straightforward schematic of ABC transporter function.
-That is, many of the multi-knockout phenotypes and complex genetic interaction patterns seemed consistent with compensatory activation between ABC transporters, combined with their potential to impart drug resistance redundantly.
-To test the explanatory power of this schematic, and to determine which compensatory activation and drug efflux relationships were supported by the data in a formal manner, we expressed a system model of ABC transporters (Methods, Fig XX).
-This system model was created as a constrained two-layer neural network, where the first layer is a set of negative weights connecting the ABC transporters to each other to model compensatory activation (i.e. ‘inhibition’ between transporters), and the second layer is a set of positive weights connecting each ABC transporter to each compound to model drug clearance. varying only the clearance relationships between environmentsThe training procedure then finds a set of weights which best predicts each phenotype observed in our data (i.e. minimizes squared error), when the corresponding genotype is encoded as the set of transporters (‘neurons’) which are present in the neural network.
-The network is furthermore regularized to avoid the addition of extraneous weights that do not affect predictive power (e.g. proposing the compensatory activation of a transporter which does not efflux any drugs), and each mainingweight is afterwards tested for statistical support.
+That is, many of the multi-knockout phenotypes and complex genetic interaction patterns seemed consistent with a combination of compensatory activation between ABC transporters, combined with their potential to impart drug resistance redundantly.
+To test the explanatory power of this schematic, and to determine which compensatory activation and drug efflux relationships were supported by the data in a rigorous manner, we defined a system model of ABC transporters which captures these relationship (Methods, Fig XX).
+This system model was expressed as a constrained two-layer neural network, where the first layer is a set of negative weights connecting the ABC transporters to each other to model compensatory activation (i.e. ‘inhibition’ between transporters), and the second layer is a set of positive weights connecting each ABC transporter to each compound to model drug clearance.
+Notably, this model constrains the compensatory activation relationships to be fixed between compounds, varying only the clearance relationships between environments.
+The training procedure parameterizes this model by finding a set of weights which best predicts the phenotypes observed in our data (i.e. minimizes squared error), when the corresponding genotype is encoded as the set of transporters (‘neurons’) which are present in this network.
+The network is furthermore regularized to avoid the addition of non-predictive parameters (e.g. proposing the compensatory activation of a transporter which does not efflux any drugs), and each remaining non-zero weight is afterwards tested for statistical significance (Methods).